The 1619 Project: Accompanying material and activities

 The magazine issue was accompanied by a special section in the Sunday newspaper, in partnership with the Smithsonian, examining the beginnings of the transatlantic slave trade, written by Mary Elliott and Jazmine Hughes.
 Beginning on August 20, a multi-episode audio series titled "1619" began, published by The Daily, the morning news podcast of the Times.
 The Sunday sports section had an essay about slavery's impact on professional sports in the United States: "Is Slavery's Legacy in the Power Dynamics of Sports?".
 The Times plans to take the project to schools, with the 1619 Project Curriculum developed in collaboration with the Pulitzer Center.
 Hundreds of thousands of extra copies of the magazine issue were printed for distribution to schools, museums and libraries.

 The Pulitzer Center on Crisis Reporting has made available free online lesson plans, is collecting further lesson plans from teachers, and helps arrange for speakers to visit classes.
 The Center considers most of the lessons usable by all grades from elementary school through college.
+In 2026 the Pulitzer Center ran an exhibit with the DC Public Library inspired by the 1619 Project called "Freedom and Resistance" that included material submitted by student artists.

 In November 2021, Random House's One World imprint published the anthology The 1619 Project: A New Origin Story.
 It is a book-length expansion of the project's essays.
 The book was created by Nikole Hannah-Jones and The New York Times Magazine, and is edited by Hannah-Jones, Caitlin Roper, Ilena Silverman and Jake Silverstein.
-Six of the essays from the anthology were adapted into a six-episode miniseries, "The 1619 Project", which premiered on January 26, 2023, on Hulu.
+Seven chapters were used for The 1619 Project: A Visual Experience, which combined them with newly commissioned art and archival material.

+In 2021 it was announced that a partnership between The New York Times, Lionsgate Films, and Oprah Winfrey's Harpo Productions had been reached to develop the project into feature films, television series, podcasts, books, curriculums, and location-based exhibitions.
+The first offering of this partnership was the documentary miniseries, "The 1619 Project", in which six of the essays from A New Origin Story were adapted into six-episodes.
+The series premiered on January 26, 2023, on Hulu.
+In a 2022 filing with the Securities and Exchange Commission Lionsgate said two feature films and two scripted television series based on the 1619 Project were in development, along with a multicity exhibition.

+A children's picture book adaptation The 1619 Project: Born on the Water was released in 2021, the work was written by Hannah-Jones and Renée Watson and was illustrated by Nikkolas Smith.
+In 2026 a stage play adaptation of Born on the Water debuted at the Martin Luther King Jr. Memorial Library.